EternityForest/EmberOS/README.md

 The contents of /home/pi/persist/.home_template are copied to /home/pi after the tmpfs is mounted.

 By default, many common folders that seem logical to assume you want persistant storage for are symlinked to the persist folder.
 ALWAYS CHECK BEFORE PUTTING IMPORTANT DATA SOMEWHERE!

+DO NOT PUT ANYTHING YOU WANT TO KEEP IN THE ROOT OF THE HOME DIR!!!

 #### Adding a persisant directory/customizing the home dir
 ```